A Framework for Transceiver Designs for Multi-Hop Communications with Covariance Shaping Constraints: Transceiver Designs with Joint Power Constraints

-Based on the optimal structure given by (\ref{Optimal_Structure_A}), the transceiver designs with M-Schur-Convex objective functions is equivalent to Generally, the considered optimization problem (\ref{opt:capacity}) is nonconvex and thus it is difficult to derive the closed-form optimal solutions.
-Following the logic in \cite{Yu04}, an iterative procedure is further exploited to solve the unknown variables.
-Defining the following auxiliary variable the Lagrangian of (\ref{opt:capacity}) is of the following form where $f_{k,i}^2$'s are taken as the variables and there are hidden constraints that $f_{k,i}^2\ge 0$.
+and substituting (\ref{Optimal_Structure_A}) into $\prod_{i=1}^N\lambda_i({\boldsymbol { \Phi}}_{\rm{LMMSE}}(\{{\bf{Q}}_k\},\{{\bf{F}_k}\}))$ the transceiver designs with M-Schur-Convex objective functions is equivalent to Generally, the considered optimization problem (\ref{opt:capacity}) is nonconvex and thus it is difficult to derive the closed-form optimal solutions.
+Following the logic in \cite{Yu04}, an iterative algorithm is further exploited to solve the unknown variables.
+Defining the following auxiliary variable the Lagrangian of (\ref{opt:capacity}) is of the following form where $f_{k,i}^2$'s are taken as the variables and then there are hidden constraints that $f_{k,i}^2\ge 0$, which lead to the final term.
 Based on the KKT conditions we have the follow equation based on which $f_{k,i}^2$ can be solved to be where the Lagrange multiplier $\mu_k$ makes sure $\sum_i f_{k,i}^2=P_k$.
 The conditions $\mu_k \ge \mathcal{\hat H}_{k,i}(\tau_{k,\max})$ and $\mu_k < \mathcal{\hat H}_{k,i}(\tau_{k,\max})$ mean that the power invested on each eigenchannel cannot exceed $\tau_{k,{\max}}$.

 \textbf{A-Schur-Convex}